liammcinroy/MetaTemplateNeuralNet/README.md

 ###NeuralNetwork<typename... layers>
 ===============================

 This is the class that encapsulates all of the rest.
 Has all required methods.
 Will add support for more loss functions and optimization methods later.
+If you want to train the network in parallel (or keep different sets of weights for a target network, or different architecture, etc.) then create a new instance of the class.
+Each new instance has its own weights and gradients and is thread safe.
+The static class is the master net and retains its own weights.

 | Member/Method | Type | Details |
 |--------|------|----------|